idris-hackers/atom-language-idris/documentation/tutorial.md

 ## Learning Idris

-This is an overview over the atom package for Idris.
-If you are interested in learning Idris you can find the official documentation here http://docs.idris-lang.org/en/latest/ and the official Idris tutorial here http://eb.host.cs.st-andrews.ac.uk/writings/idris-tutorial.pdf.
+This is an overview of the atom package for Idris.
+If you are interested in learning Idris you can find the [official documentation](http://docs.idris-lang.org/en/latest/), and the [official Idris tutorial](http://docs.idris-lang.org/en/latest/tutorial/).

 ### Installation